This page was last updated on April 18th, 2023.

 We continue to provide access to COVID-19 booster vaccines by appointment.
 To schedule an appointment call 262-741-3200 or visit Vaccines.gov to find a COVID-19 vaccine provider near you.

 Testing is an easy, low cost way to prevent the spread of COVID-19.
-Self-tests are available at no cost through Wisconsin DHS at Say Yes!
-COVID Test.
-Self-tests can also be purchased at most retailers and pharmacies.
+Self-tests can be purchased at most retailers and pharmacies.
 Visit Wisconsin DHS to learn more about other COVID-19 testing options.

 Please note: We do not offer COVID-19 testing at this time.